skbrockh/Finalproject_test/README.md

 # Finalproject
-Our goal is to compare stool samples of healthy patients and breast cancer patients.
+Our goal is to compare gut samples of healthy patients and breast cancer patients.
 Here, we can quantify the differences in bacteria present, potenitally identifying differencies in quantity and species.

-Also, we can look at stool samples from cancer patietns and compare that to the bacteria found in their gut microbiota.
+Also, we can look at tissue samples from cancer patietns and compare that to the bacteria found in their gut microbiota.

 All of our data should be paired and amplicon.